 A vicious hit!

 The sidelines are a great source of people photos.
-I typically use my second camera for these, catching candid shots of the players (see my “Sideline Photography Tips” article).
+I typically use my second camera for these, catching candid shots of the players.
 Most of my candid shots are done without a flash, but there are exceptions.
 However, I would advise to never shoot candids of the players and coaches with a flash (at least not during the game).

 Besides the players and coaches, there are the fans, the band(s), and the cheerleaders.
 Arrive early to get pictures of the cheerleaders warming up (typically the light is better).
 For Homecoming plan on using a flash for pictures of the King and Queen, plus the members of their court.

 The last time I was that high off the ground, I was skydiving.
 The better before game light made taking this shot quite easy.
 I actually shot the entire sequence, from launch to landing.